strikersps/COVID-19-Impact-On-Indian-Stock-Market/README.md

 * The datasets listed above are final datasets (subject to change as it is a time-series) data.
 * I have not included one more dataset on which I am working on i.e. Twitter Dataset as it requires more time in order to implement Association Rule Mining algorithm to find out words people are most using whenever they tweet during the COVID-19 period.

-### Future Works
-* The best way to measure the sentiment of the people is by doing the association rule mining and sentiment analysis of tweets written by people all around the world on twitter during this time period because almost every politician, CEOs, leaders etc are on twitter and they use it as a platform to convey their views.

-* After doing twitter sentiment analysis and relating it to the fall of the market may give me an opportunity to publish a research paper and make my work presentable in the researh community.

-### Conclusions
+## 4. Conclusions
 * The main conclusions drawn from the above work are:
     * **Market was reacting to the anticipation and the consequences of Globalization.** The market downturn/sharp correction in the global markets was influenced by a non-economic factor/an unpredicted event i.e. COVID-19 Pandemic and it has affected almost all of the major sectors of the global economy.
     But one more question arises at the same time that how only COVID-19 pandemic has made the market fall by that much, more clearly **Does COVID-19 is the only reason for the fall happened in March-2020?** and the answer is Yes but not just COVID-19 rather the sequence of events or the ripple affect caused by COVID-19 like countries imposing strict lockdown policies, businesses are shutting down their daily operations except the pharmaceutical and consumer discretionary sectors, MSMEs (Micro, Small & Medium Enterprises) are severely affected due to lockdowns, people all around the world were panicking (which is not good) under the impression of Global Recession and at the same time there was an [Oil Price War](https://en.wikipedia.org/wiki/2020_Russia%E2%80%93Saudi_Arabia_oil_price_war) which had happened between Saudi-Arabia and Russia which made the market fall further in the March and April of 2020.

     * COVID-19 is still present and it is affecting people at a pace but markets all around the world are at all time highs just after the fall of March, 2020 which is a contradiction to my initial hyphothesis which was based upon previous financial crisis i.e. **"It will take atleast 2 years for the market to recover its losses and reach its all-time highs again"** but the opposite has happen with markets globally recovered its losses in just 8-9 months.
 ![NIFTY-50 Record-Pace to Reach 13K](https://github.com/strikersps/COVID-19-Impact-On-Indian-Stock-Market/blob/main/NIFTY-50%20Milestones%20Chart.jpeg)
    *  The above snapshot shows that it just took **170 trading days** for NIFTY-50 to reach 13K (All Time Highs) from 8,318 point recorded on March 25, 2020 when market crashed due to Coronavirus Pandemic!.

-### License
+## 5. License
 [![GPLv3 license](https://img.shields.io/github/license/strikersps/COVID-19-Impact-On-Indian-Stock-Market?style=for-the-badge)](http://perso.crans.org/besson/LICENSE.html)